Dental Bridge Home Care Instructions

 What You Should Do After Receiving Your Dental Bridge

-A dental bridge, also known as a fixed partial denture, helps restore your smile by filling the gap left by one or more missing teeth.
+A Dental Bridge, also known as a fixed partial denture, helps restore your smile by filling the gap left by one or more missing teeth.
 Proper care after receiving your dental bridge is essential for a smooth recovery and long-lasting results.
 Follow these post-care tips to maintain your new bridge and overall oral health.

 • Brush at Least Twice a Day: Make sure to brush your teeth at least twice a day, ideally after meals.
 This helps prevent plaque buildup around your dental bridge and neighboring teeth.
 Using a soft-bristled toothbrush like the Curaprox CS5460 Ultra Soft or an electric toothbrush such as the Philips Sonicare ProtectiveClean 6100 can enhance your brushing routine.